NannyML/nannyml/docs/glossary.rst

         Definition of a model

     Model inputs
-        A variable used by our machine learning model.
+        All :term:`Feature`s used by the model

     Model outputs
         The scores or probabilities that your model predicts for its target outcome.